 - Grinding your teeth.
 Teeth grinding usually happen when you are sleeping.
 You may not be aware of it.
 This sleep disorder can cause your enamel to wear down.
 You may consult your dentist on having a mouth guard to help you with this problem.

 - Toothpaste.
-Your toothpaste might be the reason of your sensitivity.
-Whitening toothpastes contain chemicals that could make your teeth prone to sensitivity.
+Your toothpaste might be the reason for your sensitivity.
+Whitening toothpaste contains chemicals that could make your teeth prone to sensitivity.
 You could use desensitizing toothpaste or a toothpaste designed for sensitive teeth.

 - Dental procedures.
 After having a dental procedure such as tooth extraction or root canal, your teeth are prone to sensitivity but only for a short period.

 - Cracks around the filling.
 Cracks around the filling may be an entry point for the bacteria to accumulate in your teeth, which can cause your enamel to break down or can result in tooth decay.